 Log in to your Chase Online account with your username and password.

-Find “Customer Center” at the top and click on it.
+Find “Customer Center” in the top left corner and click on it.

 Click on “Check my application status.”